curtispuetz/pypp-docs/docs/lang_features/underscores.md

 - classes.
 I.e.:
     - normal classes
     - config classes
-    - custom expections
+    - custom exceptions
     - interfaces
 - variables (defined at the highest level of your Python module only)
 - type aliases (defined at the highest level of your Python module only)

 ## What is this useful for?

-If you define something as private then you don't have to worry about namespace conflicts with the rest of your codebase.
+If you define something as private, then you don't have to worry about namespace conflicts with the rest of your codebase.
 Additionally, it could make C++ compilation slightly faster.

 ## How does the Py++ transpiler do this?